 An alternative is to have a follow-up blueprint that removes any undesired ramps.
-We did this on the surface and farming levels with the miasma vents since it would be too complicated to synchronize the digging between the two layers.
+We did this on the surface and farming levels with the miasma vents since it would be too complicated to synchronize simultaneous digging of the two layers.